These simple cost-cutting strategies don't require much time or effort.

 Payroll software, for example, can perform all the functions of a payroll administrator.
 Payroll software helps you calculate staff salaries, pay employees in a number of ways, and ensure that your business complies with all federal and state tax regulations.

 Editor's note: Looking for the right payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 In the era of Google Voice Assistant, Alexa, Siri and Cortana, it is possible to use these aids to your benefit.
 For example, long documents can now be dictated using voice commands.

 Rent is often one of the biggest overhead expenses for small and midsize businesses.
 You can eliminate this cost by moving to a shared work environment like WeWork, Work.Life or The Office Group.

 Alternatively, companies can collaborate with each other to rent out office space that accommodates multiple businesses under one roof, which, in turn, makes rent more affordable for everyone.

 5. Compare prices and quality before you buy.

 You can cut your monthly expenses by shopping online stores and comparing the prices and quality of items before buying.
 Price comparison sites can help you reduce costs.

 Don't forget to search out better prices from suppliers.
 An email request sent to a few competing companies can save a lot of money.
 Even if you want to stay with your current provider, getting a better offer from a competitor can result in a renegotiated price from your existing vendor.

-Finally, the amount of money you save by making timely payments on outstanding loans should not be overlooked.
+Last, the amount of money you save by making timely payments on outstanding loans should not be overlooked.
 Set up an automatic deduction from your bank account, whether it's weekly, semimonthly or monthly.
-By making regular payments or even getting ahead on your payments, you'll save thousands of dollars in interest while also increasing your credit score.
+By making regular payments, or even getting ahead on your payments, you'll save thousands of dollars in interest while also increasing your credit score.